-Child abuse is an epidemic and can happen anywhere and to anyone.
-It occurs in several different forms including physical, emotional, verbal or mental abuse, sexual assault or neglect.
+Child abuse can happen anywhere and occurs in several different forms including physical, emotional, verbal or mental abuse, sexual assault or neglect.
 Everyone has a role to play in ensuring children are safe and protected.
 We encourage family members, neighbors, educators, caregivers and entire communities to recognize the signs below and report if a child is potentially being abused or neglected.
 You can also download this one-page sheet with all the signs to help you recognize child abuse and neglect.

 Signs of Child Abuse and Neglect: